NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 The health of center Nick Muszynski (14.9 PPG, 5.9 RPG, 2.2 BPG) is the X-factor here.
 The 6'10" freshman left in the second half of the team's semifinal game against Austin Peay with an ankle injury and didn't play in the championship game.

-If he's healthy and the Bruins make the field, this team can play with anyone.
+If he's healthy, this team can play with anyone.

 Record: 28-6, 14-2 in Atlantic Sun

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.